danjodc/OpenMechanochem/README.md

 ### LinearPull Class
 In this tutorial, we will use FMPES and EFEI formalism to pull hydrogen molecule along the bond coordinate.

-The mechanochem classes LinearPull and WallPot inherits from the ASE atoms object and hence an atoms instance is required.
+The mechanochem classes LinearPull and WallPot inherit from the ASE atoms object and hence an Atoms instance is required.
 For an instance named mol, this can easily be done as

 ```